maban/styleguides/_resourcetool/component-library.md

 language: node
 ---

-An easy way to create HTML styleguide for existing project.
+An easy way to create HTML styleguide for existing web project.